Capitals defeat Jets 5-2 behind four-goal second period - WHIZ News

 Dubois made it 4-2 when he stretched out to shoot the puck past Lindgren and recorded his 14th goal at 3:29.

-After Hellebuyck was pulled with 3:40 left, Ovechkin went wide on his first attempt to hit the empty net but was good on his second with 2:12 left.
+After Hellebuyck was pulled, Ovechkin hit the empty net with 2:12 left.
 He sits at 797 career goals.

 FINE DANISH